woocommerce/woocommerce/docs/high-performance-order-storage/guide-large-store.md

 ## Phase 2: Migrations and testing on a staging site

 When you're happy with how things are working in your local environment, it is time to copy over your production database to the staging site and test out HPOS migrations.
-For large sites, we recommend setting synchronization to on but, instead of relying on the scheduled jobs to perform the migration, you can speed things up by using the CLI: specifically, the command **wp wc cot sync**.
+For large sites, we recommend setting synchronization to on but, instead of relying on the scheduled jobs to perform the migration, you can speed things up by using the CLI: specifically, the command **wp wc hpos sync**.

 To get a sense of how much the final migration (on production) is going to take, make sure to time how much it takes for this command to run.
 For example, for our test store of 9 million orders, this took about a week to complete.

-For extra peace of mind, you can run `wp wc cot verify_cot_data --verbose` to check that the data has migrated successfully.
+For extra peace of mind, you can run `wp wc hpos verify_cot_data --verbose` to check that the data has migrated successfully.
 Once migration is complete on your staging site, and still with synchronization enabled, re-run the tests defined in Phase 1. **Disable the sync, and go through all testing again.**

 ### Test out 3rd party and external systems